galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 We encourage you to use your own data there (with at least 2 samples).
 If you do not have any datasets available, we provide some example datasets (paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols) from [COG-UK](https://www.cogconsortium.uk/), the COVID-19 Genomics UK Consortium.

-To upload the data, there are several possibilities depending of how many datasets and what their origin is:
+There are several possibilities to upload the data depending on how many datasets you have and what their origin is:

-- Import datasets (locally, on a given URL or from a shared data library) and organize them as a dataset collection.
+- Import datasets (from your local file system, from a given URL or from a shared data library) and organize them as a dataset collection.

   A dataset collection is a way to represent an arbitrarily large collection of samples as a singular entity within a user's workspace.